-Comparison between Strip Harvesting and Follicular Unit Extraction: A Fair and Balanced View
+Comparison between Strip Harvesting or FUT and FUE: A Fair and Balanced View

 AIM: To create the best possible outcome in hair transplantation using the limited number of donor follicles wisely; with no injury to the follicles and best artistic skills when placing them in the recipient area.